Primula veris aka Cowslip

 Soil

 When growing Cowslip, it is important to pay attention to the soil type you are using.
 This plant is very sensitive to dry soil and needs a potting soil that retains moisture.
 A good soil should still be well-draining and contain lots of organic matter.
 Coco coir or sphagnum moss are great options to provide the Mayflower with the nutrients and moisture it needs.
 The added organic matter will also help the soil retain water and prevent the Cowslip from drying out too quickly.
 Before planting, make sure to mix compost or manure into the soil for extra nutrients.
-Also, make sure to water the Cowslip regularly, making sure to keep the soil evenly moist but never soggy.
+Also, make sure to water the Bunch Of Keys regularly, making sure to keep the soil evenly moist but never soggy.
 With the correct soil and watering regimen, the Cowslip will thrive and bring lots of beauty to your home.

 Lighting